trustedanalytics-ng/platform-wiki/Reference-Documents/Information_TAP_Licenses.md

 ##Information about Trusted Platform Analytics Licences

 Trusted Analytics Platform (TAP) is an open-source project and all the public repositories in 'trustedanalytics' GitHub org are released under the [Apache Software License](https://www.apache.org/licenses/), Version 2.0.
-The TAP project uses the license to distribute software and documentation.
+The TAP project uses the Apache license to distribute software and documentation.

 TAP incorporates many open-source technologies, integrating them in one platform.
 For user convenience, TAP downloads and installs some of these open-source components from their respective official download sites as part of the TAP installation.